 Club Chroma Chlorologia is the first stage of a gradual extension of the recent exhibition CHROMA presented in the Project Spaces in the museum’s galleries in 2019/early 2020.
 The CHROMA project explores ideas of intersectionality, as it relates to themes of the body in relation to colour and space, identity politics, cultural blindness, forced anonymity and the theatrics of visibility and invisibility.
 Embracing the self-determination of personal freedom that underlines many LGBTQ personal histories and experiences, the project aims to build new alliances across a diverse set of communities.
 Taking as its departure point the creative, activist and written work of Derek Jarman that comprised a major IMMA retrospective called PROTEST! last year, for which Niall designed the substantial publication that accompanied the exhibition.

 In this latest evolution of CHROMA, Club Chroma Chlorologia now moves its attention to the outdoors and activates two very large hoarding blocks, located between the north-facing aspects of the 17th-century Royal Hospital Kilmainham.
 Created in response to the formal geometry of one of Dublin’s most historic gardens, Niall Sweeney’s dazzling black and white graphics elevate the hoarding into an installation space for public participation, one that billboards the Club Chroma manifesto that calls visitors to action.
-At various seasonal moments, keep an eye out for a procession of multi-coloured protest placards of sensory body parts that will populate different quarters of the grounds in unexpected ways, enticing a variety of engagements throughout the year.
+At various seasonal moments throughout the year, keep an eye out for a procession of multi-coloured protest placards of sensory body parts that will populate different quarters of the grounds in unexpected ways, enticing a variety of engagements throughout the year.

 In the current climate of social distancing and renewed interests in restorative benefits of nature, gardening, outdoors, public spaces and community – over the coming year IMMA is delighted to collaborate with Niall on Club Chroma Chlorologia that will grow and evolve, as we welcome all visitors to enjoy the community grounds and gardens unique to IMMA.